 Create a file with the Subject, Date, and a Category using Excel's fill series feature then save it as a CSV to Import into Outlook's Calendar.
 While a category is not required, it makes it easy to filter the events.
 Using this method, you can import the events to any calendar.

 While his suggestion is a great idea and has certain advantages: you can choose your own category or import it into a different calendar folder, you could create a HOL file and save the Import step.
 In the CSV, use only the Subject and Date fields then save it and change the extension to HOL.
 Open the HOL in Notepad and change the line above the dates to a "location" and the number of items in the "location" group, in [location] 366 format.
 (The location name can be anything you like. )

 Users can double click on the HOL to open the Add Holidays dialog and add the dates to the default calendar.
 When you use this method the events will be added to the Holiday category.

 To delete these Holidays, group, sort, or filter by Location field and delete the items for your location.

-We have a sample HOL file at DayNumbers 2013.
 Note: You may need to right click on the link and use Save Target As (or Save Link As).
 Double click on the HOL file to open it in the Add Calendar wizard.